-Our Truebill app review can be broken down into these two amazing features: manage subscriptions and lower your bills.
+Our Truebill app review can be broken down into these two amazing features: cancel unused subscriptions and lower your bills.
 If you are like us, you have several bills that you pay each month.
 Whether you binge on Hulu, order hair color in a box, or pay prem-o for internet, subscription billing can run rampant if you’re not careful.

 How does Truebill work?